Code-Institute-Submissions/My-Weather/README.md

 * [Desktop](https://github.com/Gavin-1001/My-Weather/blob/main/Project_2_Wireframes/wireframe2.bmpr)
 * [Mobile](https://github.com/Gavin-1001/Gavin-1001.github.io/blob/main/assets/images/wireframes/wireframe3_mobile.bmpr)

 Fonts:
-The fonts that I chose are from the Google Fonts library.
-I chose to use [Google Fonts](https://fonts.google.com/) as there is a better selection of fonts/ font styles compared to other libraries.
-Below I have included the fonts that were used in the project.
+The fonts that are used in the project are from the Google Fonts library.
+Initially, I chose to use Open Sans and Quicksand, but after viewing the font in development I changed my mind and decided to use Noto Sans and Red Hat Mono.

-* All heading tags - Mochiy Pop P One, sans-serif.
+* All heading tags - Noto Sans sans-serif.
-* All p tags - Quicksand, sans-serif.
+* All p tags - Red Hat Mono, sans-serif.

 ## Technologies